mwestphalen/ASL-Learning-App/Installation.md

 3. Download model on to device using Firebase: https://firebase.google.com/docs/ml/flutter/use-custom-models

 ### For MacOS with M1:
-- STEP 1: Install ffi\n
+- STEP 1: Install ffi

 sudo arch -x86_64 gem install ffi
-- STEP 2: Re-install dependencies\n
+- STEP 2: Re-install dependencies
 arch -x86_64 pod install

 ### How to change a path permanently in MacOS